grim-fandango/megaplot/README.md

 USAGE

-Load the PRG - it sits at the top of BASIC at $7F00.
+Load the PRG - it sits at the top of BASIC at $7E00.
 Switch to BANK 0 first to make it visible to BASIC.

+The format of the command is:

+SYS $FE00,X,Y,C

+..where X and Y are the co-ordinates of the point to plot where X is between 0-159 in 80 column mode and 0-79 in 40 column mode.
+Y is between 0-49 in both modes.

+C is the index of the colour that you want to plot, i.e. 0=black, 1=white, 3=red etc.

+Overplotting an existing point will not clear it, i.e. there is no XOR feature.